-I selected a version, but I see two files listed in WebDisk.
 What is the difference between the “single-page” file and the “multipage” file?

 As you may know if you work with long letters, regular letterhead should be used only for the first page.
 The second and any subsequent pages appear on sheets that are blank or have a simplified design.
 To accommodate longer digital correspondence, we offer a multipage file that will automatically format second and subsequent pages correctly.
 If you don’t know whether your letter will exceed a single page, we suggest you use the multipage file.
 It will contract in size if it turns out your letter fits comfortably on a single page.

 How/where do I list my department name and contact information?

 With digital letterhead, you have the freedom to place your department name, contact information, and any other details you wish anywhere within the body of your letter or your signature block.

 All correspondence, electronic or otherwise, creates an impression.
 Public Affairs and Communications provides this professionally designed letterhead to ensure that you have a tool to create correspondence that meets Lewis & Clark’s quality standards.
 We therefore ask that you not attempt to alter the letterhead on your own.
 If you’d like customized digital letterhead, please email Janna Clark with your information.